lanl/qmd-progress/docs/TUTORIALS.rst

 Tutorials
 ===========

-In this tutorial, we will provide some examples of how to effectively use this library.
-To follow along, it is important that you are already familiar with the `BML <https://basic-matrix-library.readthedocs.io/en/stable/>`_ library and have successfully compiled it.
-All the PROGRESS libraries API calls can be found at `PROGRESS <_static/doxy/group__PROGRESS.html>`_
+In this section, we will provide some examples of how to effectively use the PROGRESS library.
+To follow along, it is important to be already familiar with the `BML <https://basic-matrix-library.readthedocs.io/en/stable/>`_ library and have it successfully compiled and installed.
+All the PROGRESS libraries API calls details can be found at `PROGRESS <_static/doxy/group__PROGRESS.html>`_.
+Here we will not provide details on the API calls.

 Sample Code
 -----------

 To begin, let's create a sample code that can be easily compiled by utilizing the necessary "flags" and environment variables from both PROGRESS and BML libraries.
-In this example, we assume that these libraries are located in the `$HOME` directory.
+In this example, we assume that these libraries are located in the ``$HOME`` directory.

 1. Open your terminal and navigate to your home directory, and create a new directory called  "exampleCode"::